tuzumkuru/redmine_ai_summary/README.md

 For support, please open an issue on the GitHub repository, and we will do our best to assist you.

 ## Roadmap and Future Development
 This is the initial working version of the Redmine AI Summary Plugin.
 As such, it may contain minor errors or inconsistencies.
-I will continue to improve the plugin, fixing any issues that arise.
-Your feedback is appreciated and will help shape the future of this plugin.
+I will continue to improve the plugin, fixing any issues that arise. **An auto-generation feature for summaries will be added in a future release.** Your feedback is appreciated and will help shape the future of this plugin.

 ---
 Thank you for using the Redmine AI Summary Plugin!